Despite digital media’s distinct advantages, marketers have never found lead generation particularly an easy job.

 Example for Inspiration—Warby Parker

-Warby parker’s story is the perfect example of how brands connect with their prospect.
+Warby parker’s story is the perfect example of how brands connect with their prospects.

 The eyewear store merged people’s motivations with their company’s values and created a straightforward brand story that resonated with their audience.